mangdangroboticsclub/mini_pupper_ros/README.md

 ![image](https://github.com/JoeyLai1234/mini_pupper_ros/assets/158265181/15a17e3b-c347-4060-bc51-e04b969498d6)

-If the output in both terminals shows the same output of list which is similar to the picture, your PC and the mini pupper is connected.
+If the output in __both terminals shows the same list of node__ which is similar to the picture, your PC and the mini pupper is connected.
 The following steps can be proceeded.
 __Note that the node list depends on the nodes in progress, which may not be exactly the same from the image.__

 ## 2. Quick Start